stefanrinderle/SoftViz3D/README.md

 ## Welcome!

+First of all: Visit the project website: http://softviz3d.rinderle.info/

 This project started as a master thesis as the National ICT Australia in Sydney.
 Thanks to Franck Cassez and Ralf Huuck for the help during the thesis.